-Based on these services, we are eligible to earn additional Series A preferred stock of MAI.
+Based on these services, we are eligible to earn additional Series A preferred stock of MAI contingent on the achievement of certain results and milestones.
 MAI will combine its advanced chemistries with our enzymes to drive the process to commercialization.
 Under the MAI Agreement and its associated SOW, we will engage in research and development activities to engineer DNA polymerase enzymes for the enzymatic synthesis of DNA and will receive monthly fees in the form of shares of Series A preferred stock in MAI.
 Such non-monetary payments will be earned over ten to thirteen months and issued thirty days in arrears after each calendar quarter-end.
 We are also eligible to receive amounts for bonuses, targets and milestones on achievement of timeline and project goals specified in the SOW.
+Payments for bonuses, targets and milestones on achievement of timeline and project goals specified in the SOW.
+Payments for bonuses, targets and milestones on achievement of timeline and project goals specified in the SOW.
 Payments for bonuses, targets and milestones on achievement of timeline and project goals are to be issued thirty days after the Company provides notification of completion.
+We did not receive any shares of MAI's Series A preferred stock based on services provided in the nine months ended September 30, 2020.
 Under the MAI Agreement, we will have the right to use and sell the engineered enzymes to third parties for any purpose other than for the synthesis of native DNA.
 Under the MAI Agreement, we would make a \$0.5 million payment to MAI on meeting a milestone of \$5.0 million in aggregate commercial sales by the Company to third parties of the engineered enzymes or any product incorporating or derived from the engineered enzymes for any purpose other than the synthesis of native DNA.
 The MAI Agreement contemplates that we and MAI will enter into a Commercialization and Enzyme Supply Agreement (the "CESA") within six months following the completion of certain timelines specified in the SOW.
-In addition, we and MAI have agreed pursuant to the MAI Agreement to certain terms to be contained within the CESA in the event that the CESA becomes executed in the future.
-Those include: (a) that MAI would receive an exclusive license to use the DNA polymerase enzymes for non-ative DNA, and (b) that we would become the exclusive manufacturer of these enzymes for MAI, its affiliates and licensees.
+In addition, we and